xsy1999/PyArc/README.md

 ```

 #### For development
-To install NONRAD for development purposes, clone the repository
+To install PyArc for development purposes, clone the repository
 ```
 $ git clone https://github.com/xsy1999/PyArc
 ```